CHAPTER 8.00 - AUXILIARY SERVICES

 1. A bus may be directed on a circuitous route to take stops off four-lane or the heaviest traveled highways or at the end of the bus route when recommended by the director of transportation and the Superintendent and approved by the Board.
 Road conditions must meet Board standards.

 (e) The Board will transport children attending the public schools of the district within the limits of the law.
-Each bus shall maintain a schedule of stops and the driver shall not leave a stop prior to the time posted
+Each bus shall maintain a schedule of stops and the driver shall not leave a stop prior to the time posted.

 (5) Periodically student transportation routes and student walking conditions shall be reviewed to determine if hazardous conditions exist.
 Appropriate requests for designation of hazardous conditions shall be provided as required by state law or State Board of Education rules.